jpmedras/grouped_stratified_split/README.md

 <br><br>
 Our target value will be round(0.1*54)=5.
 Wich yields `Group(5, 'B', 6)`
 <br><br>
-So for the eval set our algorithm returned Group(4, 'A', 4) and Group(5, 'B', 6), since 4 + 6 amounts to 10 and we've got a distribution of almost 50% percent of the slices for each class, this is an optimal solution.
+So, for the eval set, our algorithm returned Group(4, 'A', 4) and Group(5, 'B', 6), since 4 + 6 amounts to 10 and we've got a distribution of almost 50% percent of the slices for each class, this is an optimal solution.

 ## Usage
 As desmostrated in the example a group in our implementation in defined as `Group(ID, CLASS, SIZE)`.
 A set of groups is represented by the class `GroupSet`, wich expects a list of `Group`s.
 The function `get_split` receives the`GroupSet` that represent your dataset and the split you want to create, which would be `[0.8, 0.1, 0.1]` in our exaple. `get_split` returns a list of `GroupSet`s that correspond to the specified split.
 Following our example we would have: